 - Preference to folks bringing together an underrepresented/underestimated community.

 - 👍 if your group has an in-person element.
 All-online isn’t my jam.

 - Kudos if you’ve already gotten started.
 The less hypothetical the better.
-I was an engineer.
-I need pieces to play with.

-How my coaching works (it’s casual):
+How these sessions work (it’s casual):

 - Free/pro bono unless you run a profitable business.

 - I’ll ask you lots of questions 😏 in-person or on Google Hangout.